How to free up space on Windows 11

 • To free up space on Windows 11, open Settings > System > Storage > Cleanup recommendations, select the files and unused apps, and click on “Cleanup.”

-• You can also open Settings > System > Storage > Temporary files, select the junk files and click on “Remove files.”
+• You can also open Settings > System > Storage > Temporary files, select the junk files, and click on “Remove files.”

 • In addition, you can open Settings > System > Storage > Storage Sense, select the files to delete to free up space, and click on “Run Storage Sense now.”

-Free up space on Windows 11
+Free up disk space on Windows 11

-Here are the instructions to use Temporary files, Cleanup Recommendations, and Storage Sense to free up space on Windows 11.
+These are the top methods you can use to free up disk space on your computer running Windows 11.

 To use Cleanup Recommendations to free up space on Windows 11, use these steps: